ningliu-iga/neural-interpretable-pdes/README.md

 python3 NIPS_MMNIST.py
 ```
 ## Datasets
-We provide the elasticity and airfoil datasets that are used in the paper.
+We provide the Darcy and MMNIST datasets that are used in the paper.

 - [Darcy and MMNIST datasets](https://drive.google.com/drive/folders/1-HA5uPMBHEH96sRcdzKaF7dyn8KQv8kG?usp=sharing)